junecastillote/junecastillote.github.io/_posts/2021-10-11-powershell-mfa-report.md

 The image below is similar to what your recipient should recieve in their email.
 As you can see, there are four visual cards that shows the summary of different MFA-related statistics.

-> Admittedly, I am not a UI designer :)
+> Admittedly, I am not a UI/UX designer :)

 ![Email Report](../assets/images/powershell-mfa-report/06-emailreport.png)